-Run your compressor long enough without draining the tank and you will completely fill your air tank with water.
+If you run your compressor long enough without draining the tank you will completely fill your air tank with water.
 Then you will be pumping water into your air lines instead of compressed air.

-In the typical compressor drain, and since gravity works, the water that condenses all over the wall inside your air tank will then flow to the lowest spot in the tank, so that is where they put the drain, clever designers that they are.
-Just make sure you use it regularly.
+In the typical compressor drain, and since gravity works, the water that condenses all over the wall inside your air tank will then flow to the lowest spot in the tank, so that is where the drain is located.

 I suppose your auto drain might look a little different from the one in the photo, but do not let that worry you.
 They all work in the same manner if they are a manual tank drain.

 You see the knurled ring at the bottom of the drain valve in the photo?
-That ring is knurled (has bumps on it) to provide a gripping surface for your fingers.
+That ring is has bumps on it (knurled) to provide a gripping surface for your fingers.